pi-hole/docs/docs/guides/dns-over-https.md

 sudo chown cloudflared:cloudflared /usr/local/bin/cloudflared
 ```

-Then create the `systemd` script by copying the following in to `/lib/systemd/system/cloudflared.service`.
-This will control the running of the service and allow it to run on startup.
+Then create the `systemd` script by copying the following in to `/etc/systemd/system/cloudflared.service`.
+This will control the running of the service and allow it to run on startup:

 ```
 [Unit]